coursera/courier/index.md

 intended to help manage changes to the enum in systems where reader and writers of the data may be using different versions of a schema, because, in such system, a reader might receive data containing enum symbols they do not yet recognize.

-Note that the `$UNKNOWN` symbol must always be considered by readers when consuming a enum.

 All readers are expected to check if a enum is `$UNKNOWN` when consuming it.
 If the reader is able to handle `$UNKNOWN` in a reasonable and safe way, it